Top image: Automatic Writing by Hana Sakuma

 During her residency Hana spent many long hours, on long tables writing seemingly endless Kanji characters with a brush on long rolls of paper.

-Automatic writing, yes, but automatic installations too as the studio became strewn will rejected texts; unconscious thoughts locked up in paper balls…We are yet to recieve a translation.
+Automatic writing, yes, but automatic installations too as the studio became strewn will rejected texts; unconscious thoughts locked up in paper balls…We are yet to receive a translation.

 During her residency Hana will explore the possibility of finding new ways of engaging with language through installation and performance.
 More specifically Hana will create a new body of work based on her experience using English as a second language in her daily life in Britain, as Hana is intrigued by what a second language can contribute to art-making.
 In this work, objects, video, writing and speaking will be developed during this residency programme.